‘We feel optimistic’: Hancock Acres residents on possible solution to flooding

-Homeowners in Hancock Acres are putting plan, into action to prevent further flooding inside their homes.
+WICHITA, Kan.
+(KSNW) – Homeowners in Hancock Acres are putting plans into action to prevent further flooding inside their homes.

 At the Haysville Library, homeowners were optimistic after seeing a similar project in Peach Valley, just west of Hancock Acres.